durdiev15/phase-field-modeling-antiferroelectrics/README.md

     4. Updating the polarization field by solving the TDGL equation.

 ### `solvers/solver.py`
-The `FourierSolver` class implements the spectral methods for solving the governing PDEs.
+The `FourierSolver` class implements the spectral methods for a 2D system.
 * `solve_mechanics`: Solves the mechanical equilibrium equation `div(σ) = 0` by transforming the problem to Fourier space, where the solution becomes an algebraic operation involving the Green's operator.
 * `solve_electrostatics`: Solves the electrostatic equilibrium equation `div(D) = 0` in Fourier space.